 What It Means to Have a Qualifying Relative

-If you have a relative who relies on you for most of their financial assistance – be it a parent or great aunt twice removed – you can claim that person as a dependent as long as no one else claims her.
-But if your relative is considered a qualifying child (even if no one actually claims her), you cannot claim her as a dependent on your tax return.
+- If you have a relative who relies on you for most of their financial assistance – be it a parent or great aunt twice removed – you can claim them as dependents as long as no one else claims them.
+But keep in mind that if your relative is considered a qualifying child (even if no one actually claims them), you cannot claim them as a dependent on your tax return.

-In order for you to claim a relative as a dependent, that family member cannot have a gross annual income above $4,050 in tax year 2016.
+- In order for you to claim a relative as a dependent, that family member cannot have a gross annual income above $4,300 in 2021.
 Gross income includes all earned and unearned income.